lukecq1231/nats/README.md

 # Distraction-Based Neural Networks for Modeling Documents

 Source code for "Distraction-Based Neural Networks for Modeling Documents" runnable on GPU and CPU.
+If you use this code as part of any published research, please acknowledge the following paper.

+**"Distraction-Based Neural Networks for Modeling Documents"**
+Qian Chen, Xiaodan Zhu, Zhenhua Ling, Si Wei, Hui Jiang. *To appear IJCAI (2016)*

+    @inproceedings{Chen2016Distraction,
+      title={Distraction-Based Neural Networks for Modeling Documents},
+      author={Qian Chen, Xiaodan Zhu, Zhenhua Ling, Si Wei, Hui Jiang}, booktitle={IJCAI},
+      year={2016}
+    }

 ## Dependencies